oltmeal20/Farm-Management/README.md

 # Farm-Mangement

-Luke Oltmanns
+Luke Oltmanns,
-CompsSci 371
+CompSci 371,
-Final Project
+Final Project,
 12/9/2020

-Farm Mangement is a Julia program that helps farmers calculate their expenses.
+Farm Management is a Julia program that helps farmers calculate their expenses.

-In sort, this is a basic Farm Managment application that displays total cost expenses and profits.
+In short, this is a basic Farm Management application that displays total cost expenses and profits.
 This program lets the user test a variety of rates from milk stats, to employee info.
-Real numerical values are incorperated into this program to give the most accurate outcome possible.
+Real numerical values are incorporated into this program to give the most accurate outcome possible.

 ### References